kubestellar/kubestellar/docs/content/direct/core-chart.md

 ```

 The above command will install KubeFlex and the Post Create Hooks, but no Control Planes.
-Please remeber to add `--set "kubeflex-operator.isOpenShift=true"`, when installing into an OpenShift cluster.
+Please remember to add `--set "kubeflex-operator.isOpenShift=true"`, when installing into an OpenShift cluster.

 User defined control planes can be added using additional value files of `--set` arguments, _e.g._:

 - add a single ITS named its1 of default vcluster type: `--set-json='ITSes=[{"name":"its1"}]'`
-- add two ITSes named its1 and its2 of of type vlcuster and host, respectevely: `--set-json='ITSes=[{"name":"its1"},{"name":"its2","type":"host"}]'`
+- add two ITSes named its1 and its2 of of type vlcuster and host, respectively: `--set-json='ITSes=[{"name":"its1"},{"name":"its2","type":"host"}]'`
 - add a single WDS named wds1 of default k8s type connected to the one and only ITS: `--set-json='WDSes=[{"name":"wds1"}]'`

 A KubeStellar Core installation that is consistent with [the quickstart](get-started.md) and and supports [the example scenarios](./example-scenarios.md) could be achieved with the following command: